TolikPylypchuk/SharpHook/docs/articles/reactive.md

 SharpHook.Reactive provides two implementations of `IReactiveGlobalHook`:

-- `SharpHook.Reactive.SimpleReactiveGlobalHook` runs the hook on a separate thread.
-Since we are dealing with observables, it's up to you to decide when and where to handle the events through schedulers.
+- `SharpHook.Reactive.SimpleReactiveGlobalHook`.
+Since we're dealing with observables, it's up to you to decide when and where to handle the events through schedulers.

 - `SharpHook.Reactive.ReactiveGlobalHookAdapter` adapts an `IGlobalHook` to `IReactiveGlobalHook`.
 All subscriptions and changes are propagated to the adapted hook.
 There is no default adapter from `IReactiveGlobalHook`